Update for July 2019: the pollen count is set to be very high due to recent weather, so it’s worth stocking up on hay fever medicines now.

 - Choosing a generic tablet over the leading brand could save you up to 39p per tablet

-- The cheapest generic tablet will cost you £1.12 for one month of daily treatment vs £10.92 for the priciest branded option
+- The cheapest generic tablet will cost you £1.12 over one month of daily treatment vs £10.92 for the priciest branded option

 Pharmacist Michael Line says the best treatment depends on the severity of your symptoms.

-How to save money on hay fever remedies
+How to save money on hay fever medicines

-Michael Line recommends looking for a supermarket own-brand version or generic brand (found in discount stores).
+Look for a supermarket own-brand version or generic brand (found in discount stores).
 These are usually even cheaper than pharmacy own-brand versions.
+The active ingredient – loratadine or cetirizine – will be stated on the box.

 A 14-tablet pack of Tesco loratadine (13p a tablet) is three times cheaper than a 14-tablet pack of popular brand Clarityn (39p a tablet).
 It’s also less than half the price of a pharmacy own-brand tablet, such as Boots loratadine tablets (29p a tablet).